vwolanyk/closures-assignment/README.md

 ## Exercise 1
-@TODO READ

 What is the value output in the given `console.log()` statements?
 Read them and guess *before* running the code.
 For each answer, explain (keep it short) why the output came out that way.

+Make sure to READ the code.
+The goal of this exercise is to train your ability to successfully read and predict the outcome of JavaScript code.

-Some of these might be challenging.
-Talk with other students to try to understand the result.
+Feel free to talk with other students to try to understand the result.

-@TODO Add initial example!
+#### Example:
 ```js
 var dalmatians = 101;
 console.log(dalmatians);
 ```

+1. Read the code.
+2. Run the code.
+3. Explain why it worked the way it did.

+Answer:
+The second line will output 101 because the variable dalmatians was defined on the line above.

+That's it!

+#### Exercises:
 ```js
 var lastWord = 'welcome';
 console.log(lastWord);